Awards and Grants

 The extensive list of past awardees includes the winners of five Academy Awards, five Tony Awards, eight Pulitzer Prizes, two National Book Awards, and 15 MacArthur ''Genius'' Fellowships.
 Here are some fellows you'll recognize.

-The Women's Film, TV and Theatre Fund provides grants to encourage and support the creation of film, television, digital, and live theatre content that reflects the voices and perspectives of women and female-identified individuals.
-The City of New York Mayor's Office of Media and Entertainment (MOME) initiative will provide finishing grants for film, television, and digital projects and theatre productions.
+The NYC Women's Fund for Media, Music and Theatre provides grants to encourage and support the creation of digital, film, music, television, and live theatre content that reflects the voices and perspectives of all who identify as women.
+The City of New York Mayor's Office of Media and Entertainment (MOME) initiative will provide finishing funds for film, television, and digital projects; funds for the creation of music recordings or videos; and production funds for live theatre.

 THE RECHARGE FOUNDATION FELLOWSHIP FOR NEW SURREALIST ART